unswsecsoc/constitution/README.md

         b) To communicate with the Executive before and after each Arc Clubs General Meeting to pass on information (about grants etc);
         c) To liaise with Arc and the club's Executive;
         d) To have a good working knowledge of Arc forms;
-        e) To clear out the club's pigeonhole in the Arc Resource Centre at least every two (2) weeks; and
+        e) To clear out the club's pigeonhole in the Arc Resource Centre at least every two (2) weeks;
-        f) To attend Arc Clubs General Meetings or nominate a fellow club member to attend on your behalf, or send advance apologies (taking the form of a written note detailing your name, club, and the date of the meeting you can not attend).
+        f) To attend Arc Clubs General Meetings or nominate a fellow club member to attend on your behalf, or send advance apologies (taking the form of a written note detailing your name, club, and the date of the meeting you can not attend);
-        g) To ensure that Arc is informed of any changes to the Executive;
+        g) To ensure that Arc is informed of any changes to the Executive; and
-        h) To ensure that changes made to the constitution at an EGM or AGM are in line with Arc requirements;
+        h) To ensure that changes made to the constitution at an EGM or AGM are in line with Arc requirements.

     3.9 Committee Members
       3.9.1 Committee positions are to be determined by the executive.